MooersLab/cctbxsnips-Emacs/README.md

 (setq atomic-chrome-buffer-open-style 'split)
 ```

+## Example of use

+Note that the user experience will vary widely with regards to autocompletion and the use of the yasnippets package depending on how Emacs has been configured.
+I use Gnu Emacs configured from scratch.

 ## Related repositories

 - [Jupyterlab cctbx snippets](https://github.com/MooersLab/jupyterlabcctbxsnips) CCTBX snippets for JupyterLab with the jupyterlab-snippets extension or the jupyterlab-snippets-mutlimenus extension.